 - 2 TBS chipotle chile in adobo sauce

-- In a large bowl whisk together lime juice, soy sauce, honey and chipotles.
+- In a bowl whisk together lime juice, soy sauce, honey and chipotles.

-- Bring to a boil, and cook 3 minutes.
+- Bring to a rolling boil, and cook 3 minutes.

-- Bake an additional 10 minutes or until a meat thermometer inserted into the thickest part of the drumstick registers 165°F.
+- Continue cooking chicken until done or until a meat thermometer inserted into the thickest part of the drumstick registers 165°F.

 Serving Suggestions: Great for dinner or use chicken wings and serve as an appetizer.

 To cook in the oven, place chicken legs on a baking sheet and cook at 400ºF for 20 minutes, brushing with glaze at the halfway mark.